MicrosoftDocs/ATADocs/ATPDocs/configure-proxy.md

 > |ProxyUserPassword|ProxyUserPassword="P@ssw0rd"|No|Specifies the password for proxy user name. *Credentials are encrypted and stored locally by the [!INCLUDE [Product short](includes/product-short.md)] sensor.|

 > [!NOTE]
-> As changing the sensor's proxy configuration (if installed via the command line as described above) requires removing and reinstalling the sensor, we recommend to create and use a custom DNS A record for the proxy server, that way you could change the proxy server's address when needed, and also use the hosts file for testing.
+> Since changing the sensor's proxy configuration (if installed via the command line as described above) requires removing and reinstalling the sensor, we recommend creating and using a custom DNS A record for the proxy server.
+With a custom DNS A record, you can change the proxy server's address when needed, and also use the hosts file for testing.

 ## Alternative methods to configure your proxy server